psychology Pre-Flight Anxiety Guide

 Animated Breathing Timer

 Box breathing — 4 seconds in, 4 hold, 4 out, 4 hold.
-It's the same technique Navy SEALs use to stay calm under fire.
-Except your battlefield is seat 14C.
+Your body physically cannot maintain peak panic while breathing at this rhythm.
 Try it right now.

 Box Breathing